Last Updated: 2/22/2017 10:55:33 PM

 One such ritual is the decorated Thali in which a sister keeps the Rakhi along with other items.

-On the day of Raksha Bandhan, sisters prepare a decorated plate which contains Rakhi (a cotton or silk thread), sweets (Laddu, Barfi or any home made sweets) and Teeka (vermilion mark on the forehead).
-The sister ties the holy thread or Rakhi in the form of her best wishes and prays for her brother’s well being.
+On the day of Raksha Bandhan, sisters prepare a decorated plate which contains Rakhi (a cotton or silk thread), sweets (Laddu, Burfi or any home made sweets) and Tilak (vermilion mark on the forehead).
+The sister ties the holy thread or Rakhi in the form of her best wishes and prays for her brother’s wellbeing.
 Brothers, on the other hand, promise to provide her protection throughout her life, under all circumstances.
-We at AstroCAMP wish all the brother and sisters the same for this Rakshabandhan in 2016.
+We at AstroCAMP wish all the brother and sisters the same for this Rakshabandhan.

-Go ahead and make the Choice of Rakhi and Pooja Thali this Rakhi Purnima in 2016.
+Go ahead and make the Choice of Rakhi and Pooja Thali this Rakhi Purnima.

 Rakhi is a festival which signifies the eternal bond and unity.
 It is the day to seek blessing and to pray to God.

-Hope, Rakhi in 2016 ignites the same bond and love.
+Hope, this Rakhi ignites the same bond and love.

-So, enjoy Raksha Bandhan in 2016 with your loved ones!
+So, enjoy Raksha Bandhan with your loved ones!

-AstroCAMP wishes all its readers a very Happy Raksha Bandhan 2016 or Rakhi 2016!
+AstroCAMP wishes all its readers a very Happy Raksha Bandhan or Rakhi..!

 Get your personalised horoscope based on your sign.